 Beyond delegation problems with the authority model of the church, there is a lack of performance measurement against a parish mission.
 Jesus’ basic mission for the church is to make disciples, and to do so while loving God and loving others.
 Truly a difficult mission to accomplish and even more difficult to measure.
 With time and data we can get an idea of how the overall church is doing.
 According to the Center for Applied Research in the Apostolate (ref: Research blog.) the U.S. population grew by 6.35% from 2010 to 2016, yet adults self-identifying as Catholic did not keep pace, in fact decreased.
 In the U.S. since 2010 the adult Catholic population declined from 59.1 million to 58.6 million, a loss of 511,558 adults, a drop from 25.2% in 2010, to 23.5% in 2016.
 What is happening?
 A number of things; baptisms and reception into the church decreased from just under a million in 2010 to approximately eight-hundred-twenty-eight thousand in 2016.
 Birthrate has dropped from 2.0 to 1.84 children per family due to the recession and the number of Catholic marriages has had a small decline.
 But the biggest impact may be church marriages are occurring less and less; 50% of Catholic marriages occurred in the church in 1996 and in 2016 it has dropped to 29%.

-If the mission is to make disciples, trusting the data or relying on anecdotal information we are not in an era when anyone could be convinced that Catholicism is growing.
+Jesus’ basic mission for the church is to make disciples, and to do so while loving God and loving others.
+Truly a difficult mission to accomplish and even more difficult to measure.
+Share on XIf the mission is to make disciples, trusting the data or relying on anecdotal information we are not in an era when anyone could be convinced that Catholicism is growing.
 How should this decline reflect on the pastor?
 Is he being measured on the mission?
 What repercussions should he expect if the church is not growing?
 If the pastor is not concerned about growth, who is?
 We can ask the same questions for the bishop.

-Any good organization would say measuring success or failure against the mission is important.
+If the mission is to make disciples, trusting the data or relying on anecdotal information we are not in an era when anyone could be convinced that Catholicism is growing Share on XAny good organization would say measuring success or failure against the mission is important.
 Any for profit company would set up goals and hold a job performance review of the leader.
 However, in the church model of authority this doesn’t occur and it would be unfair.
 The breath of responsibility on the pastor or bishop is so wide, especially with respect to responsibility, they understandably fall in to an attitude of if “it is not broke don’t fix it.”
 The Roman Catholic parish, by attendance, sacramental rites instituted, enrollment in student ministries has declined over time.
 Should a leader of a parish be measured for success against mission and compensated or replaced based on the results?

 As can be surmised from the authority discussion above each parish is quite autonomous.
 If there is any sharing of information or resources across parish boundaries it is incidental, not systematic.
 Each parish has the same function and mission, many have the same job roles, similar volunteers and ministries, similar assets and all have the same relationship with the bishop and the staff in his office.
 Each parish has a pastor (with some exceptions), and in the same diocese each pastor is delegated authority by the same bishop.